Mjolnir-MD/Mjolnir/README.md

 $ make test # optional
 ```

-After this, you will find executable in `bin` directory.
+After this, you will find executable binary in `bin` directory.

 The codes are tested with the following compilers on [Travis CI](https://travis-ci.org/ToruNiina/Mjolnir).
 - `g++-7`, `g++-6`, `g++-5` on `Linux`